robotique-udes/Exo_Control/README.md

     - Printing bloc is for debugging, keep commented otherwise
   - Setup starts IMUs and their wifi functions, comment either of those lines if not needed when testing
 - motorControl:
-  - This class orchestrates most of the operation in the exo and use the info it receive from various sensors to calculate the needed current the motors need
+  - This class orchestrates most of the operation in the exo and use the info it receive from various sensors to calculate the needed current for the motors
   - Most of the class is either mathematics or fetching info from other classes
   - Most other classes are called by this one
 - imu:
   - BNO055 logic class, used to fetch information from our IMUs, converting it to angles, and sending it to motorControl
   - We use mainly the adafruit bno055 library here
 - multiplex:
-  - MUX control class composed of simple functions used to switch MUX chanels
+  - multiplexer control class composed of simple functions used to switch multiplexer chanels
 - bnoMultiplex:
   - Bridge between the imu and multiplex classes
-  - Used to associate any IMUs to an ID from it's constructor and switch MUX channel automatically when using IMU's basic functions
+  - Used to associate any IMUs to an ID from it's constructor and switch multiplexer channel automatically when using IMU's basic functions
 - sonar:
   - Sonar logic class, used to read distance from ground and determine whether or not the foot of the user is grounded
 - relay: